 Women who exercise regularly experience improved sexual desire, performance and enjoyment.

 Whether your sex life is non-existent or ticking along, there is always room for improvement.
-Even if it is smoking, wouldn’t you like an insurance policy to keep it that way?
+Even if it’s smoking, wouldn’t you like an insurance policy to keep it that way?

-Exercise tones your tum, bum and other bits, enhancing body image, making you feel sexier and increasing your self confidence in the bedroom.
+Exercise tones your tum, booty and other bits, enhancing body image, making you feel sexier and increasing your self confidence in the bedroom.

 In fact, studies show women who work out become aroused more quickly and are able to reach orgasm faster and more intensely.